LukeGall/MSci-Project/notes.md

 28,15,14,17,38,26,9

 The session type section of the lit review will focus on covering what a session type is with points to the relevant literature and focusing on how session types can be used and the use they have in context.

+*Time Section*
+Papers have been gathered for the time section.
+This section will first introduce the notion of time from Timed automata then discuss some of the research areas that have used time, mainly communicating timed automata, a few other areas where monitoring is useful and how it could have provided a base to use and then the mulitparty stuff with scribble